11 Simple Front Porch Privacy Ideas To Create a Serene Space

 Make sure to choose one that is water resistant, doesn’t completely block out all of the sun, and fastens properly to your porch!

 A privacy screen like this one is great because you can attach it to your front porch railing and then use plants and decor in front of it to hide it!
 These are also great if you have pets because then they can’t hop off your porch.
+If you want maximum privacy, a roll-up screen will be your best bet!

-If you own your home you can install a privacy wall that is built into your porch.
+If you own your home, you can install a privacy wall that is built into your porch.
 These are great because once you spend the time building it, you really don’t have to worry about it again.

-You might have to do minimal repairs or add sealant but for the most part, you have a sturdy wall to make your front porch feel more complete.
+You might have to do minimal repairs or add sealant, but for the most part, you have a sturdy wall to make your front porch feel more complete.

-A free-standing wall is the best of a privacy screen mixed with the wall I described before.
-You get plenty of coverage but if you need to rearrange or move homes, you have that option!
+A free-standing wall is the best of a privacy screen, mixed with the wall I described before.
+You get plenty of coverage, but if you need to rearrange or move homes, you have that option!

 This black metal privacy screen is sturdy enough to withstand the breeze.
 I love that it’s a solid color and can hide away behind the pops of color that you will probably add with your front porch decor.